Germany: Sick days due to mental health problems on the rise | DW | 25.07.2019

 Read more: Celebrities speaking publicly about mental health 'can be enormously helpful'

-In 1997, workers took on average 0.7 days a year off work because of mental health concerns, which rose to a height of 2.5 days in 2017.
+In 1997, workers took on average 0.7 days a year off work because of mental health concerns, which rose to 2.5 days in 2017.
 The report highlighted depression as the most prevalent mental health issue to cause workers to take days off, followed by "adjustment disorders."

 No longer a taboo

 Company researchers said their report highlighted a growing openness over mental health.
-DAK chairman Andreas Storm said "mental health issues are no longer a taboo in conversations between a doctor and their patients."
+"Mental health issues are no longer a taboo in conversations between a doctor and their patients," DAK Chairman Andreas Storm said.

 But he called on employers to "drag mental health issues out of the taboo-zone and to offer help to their colleagues [experiencing mental health difficulties]."